top of page

 CRBS Studentship Awards provide stipend support for M.Sc. and Ph.D. students who are currently conducting research in the lab of a regular CRBS member.
 There is a separate category for students who are co-supervised between two CRBS members.

-Congratulation to the 2023-2024 awardees, and to Katherine Morelli, the winner of the third annual Maximilian Eivaskhani In Memoriam Graduate Scholarship.
+Congratulation to the 2024-2025 awardees, and to Emma Lee, the winner of the fourth annual Maximilian Eivaskhani In Memoriam Graduate Scholarship.

 CRBS Travel Awards